liangsongtaohit/reedsolomon/README.md

 and physics cores number will be the pipeline number(it's as fast as more goroutines, even faster.And it saves power too :D )
 5. 32768 bytes(it's the L1 data cache size of many kinds of CPU,small unit is more cache-friendly) will be the default concurrency unit, it improve performance greatly(especially when the data shard's size is large).
 6. Go1.7 have added some new instruction, and some are what we need here.
-The byte codes in asm files are changed to instructions now (unfortunately, I added some new byte codes)
+The byte sequence in asm files are changed to instructions now (unfortunately, I added some new bytes)
 7. Delete inverse matrix cache part, it’s a statistical fact that only 2-3% shards need to be repaired.
 So I don't think it will improve performance very much
 8. Only 500 lines of codes(test & table not include), it's tiny